 Are you thinking of taking short courses online with a view to becoming a vet assistant?
 Is there still a part of you that knows you love animals but is unsure about whether you're suited to this kind of work?
-Well, you've come to the right place, as we're lucky enough to be talking to the highly experienced veterinarian and OCA mentor, Dr Mark Tenenbaum, as he offers some valuable insight.
+Well, you've come to the right place.
+We're lucky enough to be talking to the highly experienced veterinarian and OCA mentor, Dr Mark Tenenbaum, as he offers some valuable insight.

 Is Veterinarian A Good Career Choice?

-Absolutely, as steady growth is expected over the next 5 years, as it has over the previous five.
-Whether talking about veterinarians or vet assistants, the career outlook appears to be very promising.
+Absolutely, as steady growth is expected over the next 5 years, as it has been over the previous five, whether talking about veterinarians or vet assistants, the career outlook appears to be very promising.
 It's a well-paid field, too, as well as being incredibly rewarding, making vet and vet nurse jobs an obvious choice for anyone who has a passion for the protection and welfare of animals.

 Over to You, Dr Mark…

 So, let's waste no time getting into the good stuff.
-There are so many questions we'd like to ask, but we'll begin with the reasons why Dr Mark joined the industry in the first place.
+We'd like to ask many questions, but we'll begin with why Dr Mark joined the industry in the first place.

 Mark, What Attracted You To Work As A Vet?

 I've always had an interest in learning "how things work", and this interest, combined with my love of animals, drew me towards veterinary medicine.
 A big part of being a veterinarian is problem-solving, which I find both challenging and fun!
 Working in a GP clinic also means that I get to deal with healthy puppies/kittens for check-ups and vaccinations, so that's always a lovely part of the job!

 What's The Best Part Of Working With Animals?